RobotecAI/ros2-for-unity/README.md

 ## Acknowledgements

-Open-source release of ROS2 For Unity was made possible through cooperation with [Tier IV](https://tier4.jp).
-Thanks to encouragement, support and requirements driven by Tier IV the project was significantly improved in terms of portability, stability, core structure and user-friendliness.
+Open-source release of ROS2 For Unity was made possible through cooperation with [TIER IV](https://tier4.jp).
+Thanks to encouragement, support and requirements driven by TIER IV the project was significantly improved in terms of portability, stability, core structure and user-friendliness.